 There are two reasons why you cannot withdraw money from your account.
 The first, and most common, is you have not yet completed your rollover requirement.
 If you receive a bonus, online sportsbooks require you to bet and win a minimum amount before you are eligible for payouts.

 The second is your request is too big or too small.
 If your method of payout is a debit card, the maximum you may withdraw at a time is often $1000.
-This limit is based off banks and credit card companies sometimes blocking transactions from offshore sportsbooks that exceed $1000.
+This limit is based off banks and credit card companies sometimes blocking transactions from online sportsbooks that exceed $1000.
 Other methods allow for larger withdraws, but every method has a maximum amount per transaction.

 Where should I start Betting?